 - For whom?
 Graduates, PhD students, postdocs

 - How?
-Register to participate via the link provided below (will be provided in October)
+Register to participate via this link

 At the virtual fair you can visit multiple booths, each representing a German university or research institution.
 In addition to testimonials and branding videos, each booth offers a wide array of information on doctoral positions and research openings, programmes and study opportunities.
 Apart from that, you can also talk to recruiters and scientists from all the exhibiting higher education institutions via one-to-one online chats.

 The German exhibitors will offer detailed information about research funding, PhD programmes, research groups, PhD and post-doctoral positions and junior professorships in all scientific disciplines.

 "Research in Germany" brings together German universities and research institutions interested in recruiting international PhD students and researchers.
 We know from experience that organising a research stay abroad can be complicated.
 That is why we provide an extensive range of information for graduates and researchers who are considering spending some research time abroad.

 The event is open to anyone interested in STEM research in Germany.
 It is free of charge and will be conducted in English.